pouchdb-community/ember-pouch/README.md

 ### Security

-An easy way to secure your Ember Pouch-using app is to ensure that data can only be fetched from CouchDB &ndash; not from some other sever (e.g. in an [XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting)).
+An easy way to secure your Ember Pouch-using app is to ensure that data can only be fetched from CouchDB &ndash; not from some other server (e.g. in an [XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting)).

 To do so, add a Content Security Policy whitelist entry to `/config/environment.js`: